igorclark/exportagram/README.md

 #### WHAT IS THIS?

-This is a dirty, dirty hack by a Python newbie.
-It exports all your Instagram images, with a bit of metadata for each one, into a directory you specify.
+This is a quick, dirty hack to export all your Instagram images, with a bit of metadata for each one, into a directory you specify.
 It doesn't put the pictures anywhere other than your own computer, but it means you have a backup of them all in case Instagram becomes unavailable for any reason.

 #### PREREQUISITES